 Mizzou Online is a service unit within the Office of the Provost at the University of Missouri.
 The office was formed by merging the Center for Distance and Independent Study (CDIS) and MU Direct: Continuing and Distance Education.

-Serving as an administrative gateway for schools and colleges to offer their degrees and courses to students at a distance, Mizzou Online works with 18 of MU's 19 schools and colleges.
-Last year we served more than 12,600 students.
+Serving as an administrative gateway for schools and colleges to offer their degrees and classes to students at a distance, Mizzou Online works with 18 of MU's 19 schools and colleges.
+Last year we served more than 14,100 students.

 Recognized as a leader in distance education, Mizzou offers the second-most distance degree and certificate programs in the SEC.
 In this regard, MU ranks third among AAU public institutions.
 Mizzou serves students across Missouri, the nation and the world.
-In academic year 2012-2013, Mizzou enrolled students from every state and from 42 countries outside of the United States.
+In academic year 2013-14, Mizzou enrolled students from 49 states and from 41 countries outside of the United States.

 Students seeking online education from Mizzou do so for a variety of reasons, including to resume their education after taking a break, to change or advance their careers or simply the desire to continue learning.
-The average age of Mizzou's degree-seeking distance undergraduate students is 31 and 36 for graduate students.
+The average age of Mizzou's distance students was 34.